I’ve been thinking about applause a lot recently. As a regular theatergoer, pre-pandemic, applause was fairly commonplace in my day-to-day life.

-Applause was by no means cancelled during the pandemic.
-It was an integral part of showing thanks for the essential workers.
+Applause was by no means canceled during the pandemic.
+It was an integral part of showing thanks to the essential workers.
 It was piped into the empty stands of sports arenas.
 However, it was noticeably absent in the arts.

 At times, this felt like another subtle way in which the arts were labeled as non-essential.
 I like to think it was a conscious choice in the arts community.
 The silence was a way to show reverence for the audience, and hold their space.

 Countless livestreams and late night shows left a sometimes uncomfortably silent void, a constant reminder of what had been lost and, perhaps, taken for granted.